simonokeefe/my-local-school/README.md

 ## To Do

+* [ ] test if deleting nodes solves issue with creek and freeway
+* [ ] web map
+  * [ ] add findmyschool vector tiles
+  * [ ] add DET schools
+  * [ ] add generated school zones
 * [ ] populate meshblock point layer with lga to make it easy to filter by different lgas
-* [ ] investigate if it's possible to exclude footbridges when routing for primary schools (to avoid Sanctuary Lakes-Altona Green Primary zone situation)
-* [ ] investigate phantom pedestrian underpass under Princess Freeway in OpenStreetMap; edit OSM if necessary
 * [ ] investigate "disconnected" road nodes issue
-* [ ] update Pozi map with generated school zones of Wyndham
-* [ ] re-run entire process again to ensure workflow is still valid and record the time taken for each operation
-* [ ] add findmyschool vector tiles to web map
-* [ ] add alternative entrance to Point Cook P-9 to ensure the neighbourhood across the street from the back entrance are included in school's zone
 * [ ] switch process to whole of Victoria instead of Wyndham (`.\spatialite_osm_overpass -d MyLocalSchool.sqlite -minx 141 -maxx 150 -miny -39 -maxy -34 -mode ROAD`)
+* [ ] experiment with excluding schools that have a `type` of 'Non standard' (eg Saltwater P-9 College) when generating zones, then add the zones at the end, cutting out a hole in the generated zones
 ```